Mibew/mibew/README.md

 ## Server requirements

 1. A webserver or web hosting account running on any major Operating System
-2. PHP (5.3.3 and above) with PDO, pdo_mysql and gd extensions
+2. PHP (5.3.3 and above) with PDO, pdo_mysql, cURL and gd extensions
 3. MySQL 5.0 and above

 ## Build from sources